gvwilson/thirdbit/fiction/fall-behind/index.md

 "He's a specialist," the oncologist had explained uncomfortably the first time.
 *I thought you were the specialist,*
 George had thought,
-but she had kept the thought to himself.
+but she had kept the thought to herself.
 Not Robbie---he had demanded to know why they were shut out of their mother's room during Biczo's visits, then slammed his bedroom door and thrown himself into yet another programming project